-A lone figure sat, propped up by a generous pillow by his back.
-Foliage waved in the spring breeze casting a mosaic of shadows on the dimly lit canvas of the hospital tiles and walls.
+A lone figure sat alone in a hospital room, propped up by a generous pillow by his back.
+Foliage waved in the spring breeze casting a mosaic of shadows on the hospital tiles and walls’ dimly lit canvas.
 The boy stared at the bedsheets.
 Other than the rustling of leaves beyond the dappled window, a heavy silence occupied the room.
 I took a deep breath and knocked on the door frame.

 Light from the setting sun entered from between the curtains and onto the cold tile floor.
 A gradient of warm yellow and orange danced along the floor whenever the wind hit the curtains, but it always fell short of the hospital bed.
 The boy sat, nestled away from the saturated warmth.
 His corner contrasted sharply with a cold blue.
 Although he answered me, his eyes remained downcast.